-Proposed Rule 1210, Commentary .05 provides that any person who fails a qualification examination may retake that examination after 30 calendar days from the date of the person's last attempt to pass that examination.
+Proposed Rule 2.1210, Commentary .05 provides that any person who fails a qualification examination may retake that examination after 30 calendar days from the date of the person's last attempt to pass that examination.
 The proposed rule further provides that if a person fails an examination three or more times in succession within a twoyear period, he or she would be prohibited from retaking the examination either until a period of 180 calendar days from the date of the person's last attempt to pass it [sic].
 These waiting periods would apply to the SIE and the representative- and principal-level examinations.
 Moreover, the proposed rule provides that nonassociated persons taking the SIE must agree to be subject to the same waiting periods for retaking the SIE.

-7. Proposed Rule 1210, Commentary .06-All Registered Persons Must Satisfy the Regulatory Element of Continuing Education24 persons consist of a Regulatory Element25 and a Firm Element.26 The Regulatory Element applies to registered persons and must be completed within prescribed time frames.27 For purposes of the Regulatory Element, a registered person is any member, principal executive, registered representative, or other person registered or required to be registered under Exchange rules, but does not include any such person whose activities are limited solely to the transaction of business on the Floor with member [sic] or registered brokerdealers.
-The Firm Element consists of annual, member organization-developed and administered training programs designed to keep covered registered persons current regarding securities products, services and strategies offered by the member organization.
-For purposes of the Firm Element, the term covered registered persons means any person registered with a member organization who has direct contact with customers in the conduct of the member organization's securities sales, trading and investment banking activities and to the immediate supervisors of such persons.
+7. Proposed Rule 2.1210, Commentary .06-All Registered Persons Must Satisfy the Regulatory Element of Continuing Education 27 prescribed time frames.30 The Firm Element consists of annual, a member organization or ETP Holder-developed and administered training programs designed to keep covered registered persons current regarding securities products, services and strategies offered by the member organization or ETP Holder.
+For purposes of the Firm Element, the term covered registered persons means any registered Securities Trader and any registered person who has direct contact with customers in the conduct of the a member organization's or ETP Holder's securities sales, trading and investment banking activities and to the immediate supervisors of such persons.

-Pursuant to Rule 345A, the CE requirements applicable to registered

 The Exchange believes that all registered persons, regardless of their activities, should be subject to the Regulatory Element of the CE requirements so that they can keep their knowledge of the securities industry current.
-Therefore, the Exchange proposes to adopt Rule 1210, Commentary .06, to clarify that all registered persons, including those who solely maintain a permissive registration, are required to satisfy the Regulatory Element, as specified in Rule 345A(a).
-The Exchange is making corresponding changes to Rule 345A(a) [sic].
+Therefore, the Exchange proposes to adopt Rule 2.1210, Commentary .06, to clarify that all registered persons, including those who solely maintain a permissive registration, are required to satisfy the Regulatory Element, as specified in Rules 341A(a) and 2.21E(d)(1).
+The Exchange is making corresponding changes to Rule 341A and Rule 2.21E.
 The Exchange is not proposing any changes to the Firm Element requirement at this time.
-Individuals
+Individuals who have passed the SIE but not a representative- or principal-level examination and do not hold a registered position would not be subject to any CE requirements.